-- 1. On the tenth business day (10th) of the month of February, the Distributable Cash Flow corresponding to the period between October 1 and December 31 of the previous year. - 2.
-On the tenth (10th) day of the month of May, the Distributable Cash Flow corresponding to the period between January 1 and March 31 of the current year. - 3.
-On the tenth (10th) day of the month of August, the Distributable Cash Flow corresponding to the period between April 1 and June 30 of the current year. - 4.
-On the tenth (10th) day of the month of November, the Distributable Cash Flow corresponding to the period between July 1 and September 30 of the current year.
+- On the tenth business day of each month of February, the Distributable Cash Flow corresponding to the quarterly period between October 1 and December 31 of the previous year. - 2.
+On the tenth business day of each month of May, the Distributable Cash Flow corresponding to the period between January 1 and March 31 of the relevant current year. - 3.
+On the tenth business day of each month of August, the Distributable Cash Flow corresponding to the period between April 1 and June 30 of the relevant current year. - 4.
+On the tenth business day of each month of November, the Distributable Cash Flow corresponding to the period between July 1 and September 30 of the relevant current year. - 5.
+At any time, the Advisory Committee may extraordinarily approve the payment of the Distributable Cash Flow, the Distributable Cash Flow from Divestments, or the Adjusted Distributable Cash Flow.